IFAKA/unwavering-focus/PRD.md

 * Prioritize core functionality first, then refine UI/UX following Apple Watch design principles.
 * All UI components must adhere to the Apple Watch design system from initial development.
 * Implement feedback systems early to reinforce user trust in the "Later" concept.
+* All animations must follow Emil Kowalski's principles for great animations.

 ### 7. Deliverables